hsgg/1-node-supercomputer/2020/blog-20201211-dark-mode.md

         }
     }

-Basically, we define the different colors for the same things in light and dark modes.
+Basically, we define different colors for the same things in light and dark modes.
 The `:root` element makes the background and text colors apply to everything that doesn't otherwise have it set.
 Of course, there are things that do have other colors set.
 For example,